List of road routes in Western Australia

 Road routes in Western Australia assist drivers navigating roads in urban, rural, and scenic areas of the state.
 The route numbering system is composed of National Highways, National Routes, State Routes, and Tourist Drives.
 Each route has a unique number, except for National Highway 1 and National Route 1, which mark Highway 1 in Western Australia.
 Routes are denoted on directional signs and roadside poles by appropriately numbered markers, the design of which varies according to route type.

-National Highways and National Routes are designated by the Federal Government along roads of national importance, whilst State Routes and Tourist Drives are designated by the State Government.
-Highways and some arterial roads are controlled and maintained by Main Roads Western Australia, although National Highways are federally funded.
+National Highways and National Routes are designated by the federal government along roads of national importance, whilst State Routes and Tourist Drives are designated by the State Government.
+Highways and some arterial roads are controlled and maintained by Main Roads Western Australia.
 The remaining roads are generally the responsibility of local governments, though there are also some private roads and Department of Environment and Conservation roads.

 Many major roads in Perth and in rural Western Australia are not assigned a route number.
-Not many routes have been added since the 1990s; exceptions include the Graham Farmer Freeway, Mandjoogoordap Drive and Port Gregory Road/George Grey Drive.
+Not many routes have been added in the Perth and Peel regions since the 1990s with the exceptions including the Graham Farmer Freeway in 2000 and Mandjoogoordap Drive in 2010.
+A subsequent review of the system was undertaken in 2024 which resulted in additional route numbers being assigned to a number of roads throughout regional Western Australia.

+Western Australia is the only remaining state to use the 1950s system in full (other than there being 1 National Route), while other states have either discontinued it in favour of an alphanumeric system or switched to a cheaper hybrid system, followed by phasing out the National Highway system.
+There are no definite plans to stop using it.

 National Highways and Routes

 National Highways are designated with gold numbers on a green shield.
-These are federally funded highways, which are the most direct routes between Perth and other Australian capital cities.
+These are the most direct routes between Perth and other Australian capital cities.
 Black on white shields indicate National Routes that are not part of the National Highway system.
 Highway 1 is a route that circumnavigates Australia, joining all mainland state capitals, via roads numbered as National Highway 1 or National Route 1 (or as M1, A1, or B1 in states with an alphanumeric route numbering system).